Microsoft outages caused by CrowdStrike software glitch paralyze airlines, other businesses. Here's what to know.

 "We are resuming some flights but expect schedule disruptions to continue throughout Friday," United Airlines said in a statement.

 In Europe, Lufthansa, KLM and SAS Airlines reported disruptions.
-Switzerland's largest airport, in Zurich, said planes were not being allowed to land, according to CBS News partner network BBC News.
+Switzerland's largest airport, in Zurich, reported planes had not been allowed to land, according to CBS News partner network BBC News.

 In India, at the country's primary airport in Delhi, everything was being done manually.
 No electric check-in terminals were functioning and gate information was being updated by hand on a white board, the BBC reported.